-The Australian Government amended the rules for private health insurance so that from 1 April 2020 private hospital cover has been classified in 4 tiers - gold, silver, bronze or basic.
+The Commonwealth Government amended the rules for private health insurance so that from 1 April 2020 Private hospital cover will be classified in 4 tiers - Gold, Silver, Bronze or Basic.

-What is, and is not, covered in these tiers is based on minimum standard clinical categories.
+What is, and is not, covered in these tiers will be based on new minimum standard clinical categories.
 Clinical categories are types of hospital treatments described in a standard way.
 The higher the tier, the more categories it covers.

-If your health insurer covers a category - for example, 'bone, joint and muscle' or 'heart and vascular system' - they must cover all the treatments in that category, including all unplanned treatment that is provided as part of a planned surgery.
+If your health insurer covers a category - for example, 'bone, joint and muscle' or 'heart and vascular system' - they must cover all of the treatments in that category including an unplanned treatment that is provided as part of a planned surgery.